Don McGahn leaves as White House counsel, Emmet Flood steps into role

 A senior administration official confirmed to Fox News that McGahn, whose resignation was first reported Wednesday, is now out.

-Press Secretary Sarah Sanders said in a statement that Flood was appointed to the job, effective Thursday morning, and "will serve in the role" until Washington lawyer Pat Cipollone assumes the role.
-Flood will then return to his post as "Special Counsel to the President" assisting on the Rober Mueller probe.
+Press Secretary Sarah Sanders said in a statement that Flood was appointed to the job, effective Thursday morning, and "will serve in the role" until Washington lawyer Pat Cipollone assumes the post.
+Flood will then return to his role as "Special Counsel to the President" assisting on the Robert Mueller probe.

 "President Trump has a great deal of respect for both individuals and is glad to have them on his team," Sanders said.